Elevating Excellence: A Guide for Graphic Designers Transitioning to UX/UI

 4. Prototype

-Create simple and cost-effective versions of the proposed solutions to explore and validate ideas.
-This can involve:
+Create simple and cost-effective versions of proposed solutions.

-• Digital Prototypes: Using tools like Sketch or Figma to create interactive prototypes.
+• Digital prototypes using tools like Sketch or Figma

 5. Test

-Evaluate the prototypes with real users to gather feedback and refine the design.
-This involves:
+Evaluate prototypes with real users to gather feedback.

 6. Implement

-Translate the final design into a fully functional product through development and deployment.
-This involves:
+Translate the final design into a functional product.

 Iteration

 Design thinking is an iterative process.
-Based on feedback from testing and implementation, you may need to revisit previous steps to refine and improve the solution continually.
+Based on feedback, designers may revisit previous steps to continually refine and improve solutions.

 Learning the Technical Basics

-One significant difference between graphic and product design is the need for technical knowledge, particularly in web technologies.
-Understanding the basics of HTML, CSS, and JavaScript is vital.
-For instance, knowing the box model in CSS helps designers create layouts that work well in different browsers and devices.
-While graphic designers focus on creating pixel-perfect visuals, product designers must also consider the technical constraints and possibilities of web technologies.
+One major difference between graphic and product design is the need for technical knowledge, particularly web technologies.
+Understanding HTML, CSS, and JavaScript is vital.
+While graphic designers often focus on pixel-perfect visuals, product designers must also consider technical constraints and browser behavior.

 HTML (Hypertext Markup Language)